emo-bon/hackathon2022/handson_instructions.md

 > What about the `inputs` sections of the `.cwl` and the `.yml` content?

 Now, let's run the `fastp` tool.
-First add the following command line using the `nano` editor to the `slurm-example.sh` SLURM submission script:
+First add the following command line using the `nano` editor to the `input_files/slurm-example.sh` SLURM submission script:

     cwltool fastp.cwl fastp.yml